VishalGowthaman/Mini-Project-Plant-Disease-Prediction-/README.md

 ## Algorithm:
 1.Data Loading and Preprocessing:

-  -Load image data from the "PlantVillage" directory using image_dataset_from_directory.
+  '-'Load image data from the "PlantVillage" directory using image_dataset_from_directory.

   -Split the dataset into training, validation, and test sets.